inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

   you can select various tools in JOSM by clicking on their icons, or you can use buttons on the keyboard as shortcuts.
 The shortcut keys will be indicated in parentheses below.
-- If you want to move a point, line, or shape, use the “Select tool” (s).
-  Click on an object and drag it where it should be.
+- If you want to move a point, line, or shape, use the :`guilabel:`Select` tool (:kbd:`S`).Click on an object and drag it where it should be.
 This can be used to correct the location of items that have been put in the wrong place.
-- Use the “Draw tool” (a) to draw new points, lines, and shapes.
-Describe these objects by selecting from the “Presets” menu, as you did in Module 3.
+- Use the :guilabel:`Draw` tool (:kbd:`A`) to draw new points, lines, and shapes.
+Describe these objects by selecting from the :menuselection:`Presets` menu, as you did in Module 3.

 .. image:: /static/training/beginner/osm/image99.*
+   :align: center

 - Remember that your GPS points and your Field Papers don’t automatically go into OpenStreetMap.
-You need to add them to the OSM map digitally, using the “draw tool”.
+You need to add them to the OSM map digitally, using the :guilabel:`Draw` tool.
 But your points, tracks, and Field Papers can be seen in the background as a guide.
 - Let’s assume that you saved a waypoint on your GPS named 030, and you wrote in your notebook that 030 is a school.
-To add this point into OpenStreetMap, you should select the “draw tool”, and double-click on top of point 030 in your map window.
+To add this point into OpenStreetMap, you should select the :menuselection:`Draw` tool, and double-click on top of point 030 in your map window.
 This will create a point.
-Then go to the “Presets” menu, and find the preset for school.
-Enter the name of the school and click “Apply Preset”.
+  Then go to the :menuselection:`Presets` menu, and find the preset for school.
+  Enter the name of the school and click :guilabel:`Apply Preset`.
   Do the same to add lines and shapes.

 .. image:: /static/training/beginner/osm/image100.*
+   :align: center

 **4. Tags**

 - When you draw a point, line, or shape, it has a location, but no information about what it is.
 In other words, we know where it is, but not what it is.
-Before now, we have been using items from the **“Presets”** menu to define what it is.
+Before now, we have been using items from the :menuselection:`Presets` menu to define what it is.
 The way OpenStreetMap knows what an object is is by using tags.
 - A tag is like a label that you can put on something.
 For example, if I draw a square, it’s only a square.
 But then I add multiple tags to it that describe what it is: this square is a building,